-Nowhere is Australia’s wilderness has as much on display as in beautiful and scenic Cradle Mountain.
+Nowhere is Australia’s wilderness has as much on display as in beautiful and scenic Cradle Mountain in Tasmania.
 See and experience the great outdoors from the mountain itself, overlooking Dove Lake.

 The hallmark of Cradle Mountain is the great outdoors.
 The wilderness in the region is untamed.
 Go kilometres from the hustle and bustle to see the mountain and nearby Dove Lake.
 The area is listed as a World Heritage site.
 It was formed by glacial forces during the last Ice Age and has natural formations unlike anywhere else in the world.
 Walk the park’s many trails, from simple strolls to taxing but rewarding six-day treks. .